grater-exp/grater-experiment/README.md

 #### Running from the source code

-The `slovers/grater` directory contains the source code of Grater.
+Grater supports constraints in the `QF_FP` logics of the [SMT-LIB](https://smt-lib.org/) langauge. [slovers/grater](https://github.com/grater-exp/grater-experiment/tree/master/solvers/grater) contains the source code of Grater.
 We recommend running Grater on Linux to prevent bugs on other systems.

-Consider the benchmark constraints located at `benchmarks/our-benchmarks` (i.e., the "our benchmarks" used in Grater's paper) as an example.
+Consider the benchmark constraints located at [benchmarks/our-benchmarks](https://github.com/grater-exp/grater-experiment/tree/master/benchmarks/our-benchmarks) (i.e., the "our benchmarks" used in Grater's paper) as an example.
 You can use commands like

 ```
 python solvers/grater/parse.py --path ../../benchmarks/our-benchmarks